SimplyProgrammer/Java-SerialX/README.md

 And value's data type is specified by suffix if it is a primitive data type or simply by package name as the first argument in case of an object!
 Other arguments (count, order, type) are then specified by a SerializationProtocol!
 Generally, one line means one object, one value (separated by spaces) means one argument! <br><br>
 Note: Since there is variable system in 1.1.5, the order of values is now not the only option to obtain an object or value! <br>
 <br>
-## Info
-* If you want to add or see issues just click on [Issues section](https://github.com/PetoPetko/Java-SerialX/issues) in up.
-* If you want to comment or suggest a feature use [Discussions section](https://github.com/PetoPetko/Java-SerialX/discussions).
-* If you want to see or learn some things about library, take a look at [examples](https://github.com/SimplyProgrammer/Java-SerialX/tree/tests-and-experimental-features/src/examples).
-* If you want to download the library, dont use commits section, use [Releases section](https://github.com/PetoPetko/Java-SerialX/releases) or click that big green button "Clone or download" to download the latest version.
-* And if you want to see the changelog open [changelog file](Changelog.md) or use [Releases section](https://github.com/PetoPetko/Java-SerialX/releases) too.